redmms/mercury_chess/README.md

 ## Build

-If you're keen on diving into the code and building MercuryChess yourself, you will probably want to use MS Visual Studio (VS) with Qt VS tools addon because VS has the best C++20 module support at the moment.
+There's a build for Windows x64 in the files.
+But if you're keen on diving into the code and building MercuryChess yourself, you will probably want to use MS Visual Studio (VS) with Qt VS tools addon because VS has the best C++20 module support at the moment.
 You will need to enable Qt 5.15 if you want to hear sounds in the game (there's a bug in Qt 6).
 And then you will need to use this compiler command: /dxifcInlineFunctions- because of the MSVC compiler bug.
-Or you can just dispose of the "archiver" folder and use any other IDE or compiler.Â
+Or you can just dispose of the "archiver" folder and use any other IDE or compiler.